Suphankanlaya

-Suphankanlaya (สุพรรณกัลยา, Suvarṇakalyā; ဗြဣန္ဒဒေဝီ) was a 16th-century Siamese princess who was a queen consort of King Bayinnaung of Burma.
-There are very few historical records of her life, but legends about her are widespread in Thailand.
-Many Thais revere her as a national heroine or even as a popular deity.
+Suphankanlaya (สุพรรณกัลยา, Suvarṇakalyā; ဗြဣန္ဒဒေဝီ) was a 16th-century Siamese princess who, according to later chronicles and popular tradition, became a consort of King Bayinnaung of the Toungoo dynasty in Burma.
+Historical records about her life are scarce, but her story has become widespread in Thailand, where she is regarded by many as a national heroine and venerated in popular religious beliefs.

 Biography and legend

 She was the daughter of Maha Thammaracha, viceroy of Phitsanulok and later King of Ayutthaya and his wife Wisutkasat; elder sister of the princes Naresuan and Ekathotsarot who later both became kings of Ayutthaya, too.
 On her maternal side she was a granddaughter of King Chakkraphat and Queen Suriyothai.
 In 1564, her father became a vassal of King Bayinnaung of Pegu in Burma.
 Her brothers were taken to the Peguan court to serve as pages and guarantee for the loyalty of their father, as was usual at the time.

 Thai narrative

 According to the common narrative in Thailand, in 1571, Suphankanlaya agreed to marry Bayinnaung to become one of his minor wives.
 This bond, too, should consolidate her father's allegiance to the Burmese king.
 Her brothers, instead, could return home.
 She had two children with Bayinnaung.
 After the king's death in 1581, she became the wife of his son and successor Nanda.
 In 1584, her father revolted against Nanda.
 He revoked the oath of allegiance to the Burmese king and it came to war.
 After her father's death in 1590, her brother Naresuan carried on the fight.
 In 1593, Naresuan defeated and killed Nanda's son Mingyi Swa in a legendary duel on elephants' backs.
-When Nanda learnt of his son's death, according to the common narrative in Thailand, he became enraged and stroke Suphankanlaya, who was eight months pregnant with his child, dead.
+When Nanda learnt of his son's death, according to the common narrative in Thailand, he became enraged and struck Suphankanlaya, who was eight months pregnant with his child, dead.